-The following table shows the base salary rate on an annual basis determined by the Company's Board for each individual who served as a named executive officer of the Company during all or part of 2013 and the actual amount of base salary paid to each individual in 2013 for the period of time they were employed by the Company in 2013.
+The following table shows the annual rate of the base salary of each individual who served as a NEO during all or part of 2013 and the actual amount of base salary paid to each such NEO in 2013.

-Named Executive Officer Position Annual R ate of Base Salary Bas Base Salary Paid in 2013 William G. Schultz Chief Executive Officer \$ 311,680 \$ 223,282 Curtis Sampson Interim Chief Executive Officer -0- David T. McGraw Chief Financial Officer \$ 261,814 \$ 120,463 Kristin Hlavka Interim Chief Financial Officer \$ 124,389 \$ 124,389 Bruce Blackwood President & General Manager Suttle \$ 198,135 \$ 198,135 Edwin C. Freeman Chief Financial Officer \$ 200,000 \$ 56,154 Seweryn Sadura Vice President & General Manager, Transition \$ 180,250 \$ 73,264 Scott Otis President & General Manager Transition \$ 194,775 \$ 54,687 Scott Fluegge President & General Manager JDL \$ 180,000 \$ 180,000
+Annual Rate of Amount Paid in Named Executive Officer Position Position Base Salary 2013 as Base Salary William G. Schultz Chief Executive Officer \$311,680 \$223,282 Curtis A. Sampson Interim Chief Executive Officer -0- -0- David T. McGraw Chief Financial Officer \$261,814 \$120,463 Kristin A. Hlavka Interim Chief Financial Officer \$124,389 \$124,389 Bruce C. Blackwood President & General Manager Suttle \$198,135 \$198,135 Edwin C. Freeman Chief Financial Officer \$200,000 \$56,154 Seweryn Sadura TNI Vice President & General Manager \$180,250 \$73,264 Scott Otis TNI President & General Manager \$194,775 \$54,687 Scott Fluegge President & General Manager JDL \$180,000 \$180,000

-Annual Bonus Plan
+A nnual Bonus Plan

-Bonuses are typically paid under the Company's Annual Bonus Plan ("Bonus Plan") to Named Executive Officers and other Senior Executives following the end of each fiscal year based on achievement over the year in relation to objective financial goals set at the beginning of each year.
+Annual bonuses are typically paid under the Company's Annual Bonus Plan ("Bonus Plan") to NEOs and other Senior Executives following the end of each fiscal year based on achievement in relation to objective financial goals set at the beginning of the fiscal year.
 These bonuses are intended to provide Senior Executives with an opportunity to receive additional, generally cash compensation, but only if justified by achievement in relation to pre-established financial goals.

-At the beginning of each year, the Committee determines what objective performance measures it will use to assess financial performance by the Company overall and by each business unit.
-In addition, the Committee assigns a percentage weight to the various measures, with primary emphasis given to revenue and operating income.
-The Committee also determines specific quarterly, semi-annual and annual goals for each of these performance measures at "threshold," "target" and "maximum" levels, both for overall Company performance and for business unit performance, with target goals generally being equal to amounts in the Company's budget.
+At the beginning of each fiscal year, the Committee determines what objective performance measures it will use to assess financial performance by the Company overall and by each business unit.
+In addition, the Committee assigns a percentage weight to the various measures that is applied when determining the total bonus to be paid to each executive, with primary emphasis given to revenue and operating income.
+The Committee concurrently determines specific goals for each of these performance measures.
+Most performance measures, both for overall Company performance and for business unit performance, have three goals to which achievement is compared: "threshold," "target" and "maximum," with "target" goals generally being equal to the Company's budget for that performance measure.